Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Theoretical Properties

+In environments where the action-value function is locally smooth, DBU thus promotes local improvement of the continuous surrogate $Q(s, \varphi_\theta(s))$.
+In settings where this assumption is violated, the update remains well-defined and the variance and stability properties established continue to hold; DBU maintains full applicability.
+See App.~\ref{app:improvement} for a rigorous derivation.

-\textbf{Extension to Hybrid Spaces.} Unlike hierarchical architectures that suffer from a continuous commitment bottleneck, our unified manifold allows for mutual regularization: the discrete selections can correct sub-optimal continuous parameters in real-time within the joint search.
-This eliminates the hard regret floor typical of cluster-based methods (Prop.~\ref{prop:regret_appendix}), as the policy gradient flows through a coupled representation rather than a sequential decision tree.
-DGRL treats the latent space $\mathcal{Z}$ as a unified manifold, where continuous parameters provide structural constraints while discrete selections refine the local manifold.
-This creates a form of mutual regularization, with the joint loss enabling the discrete component to compensate for sub-optimal continuous choices in real-time.
-This enables stable, joint optimization that thrives even under partial coupling (Lemma~\ref{lem:hybrid_appendix}).
+\textbf{Extension to Hybrid Spaces.} Unlike hierarchical architectures that suffer from a commitment bottleneck, our unified update allows for mutual regularization by selecting a joint discrete-continuous proto-action.
+This eliminates the hard regret floor typical for cluster-based methods (Prop.~\ref{prop:regret_appendix}), as the policy gradient flows through a coupled representation rather than a sequential decision tree.
+DGRL treats the latent space $\mathcal{Z}$ as a unified manifold, where the joint proto-action $(\hat a_d, \hat a_c)$ provides structural constraints while SDN-based selection refines the local manifold.
+This creates mutual regularization, enabling stable, joint optimization that thrives even under partial coupling (Lemma~\ref{lem:hybrid_appendix}).

 \begin{remark}[Approximate Coordinate Ascent] For a hybrid action $a=(a_d, a_c)$, the DBU loss decomposes into orthogonal components: $\|\hat{a} - \bar{a}\|^2 = \|\hat{a}_d - \bar{a}_d\|^2 + \|\hat{a}_c - \bar{a}_c\|^2$.
 Optimizing this joint loss can be interpreted as an approximate block coordinate update with respect to a local surrogate of the Q-function.
 Crucially, while the \textit{gradients} are decoupled, the \textit{target} $(\bar{a}_d, \bar{a}_c)$ is derived from a joint search, capturing dependencies without the interference typical of joint gradient descent. \end{remark}